b3-exmo/b3-exmo.github.io/docs/Doctrines/Word of Wisdom/Word-of-Wisdom.md

 &nbsp;

 ## What could have been
-Imagine, though, a parallel universe where the Word of Wisdom is not explicitly forbidding things, but giving it the same advice as meat—that is, to be used sparingly.
+Imagine, though, a parallel universe where the Word of Wisdom is not explicitly forbidding things, but giving it the same advice as meat; that is, to be used sparingly.
 My naïve outlook is that alcohol isn't objectively bad, but it can be a real detriment to one's judgment, and can lead to a substance dependency.
 A "use sparingly" approach to alcohol would lead to *remarkably* lower risk.
 Take the edge off of a stressful week with some Mary Jane.
-Not every day, of course—but to be used *sparingly*.
+Not every day, of course, but to be used *sparingly*.
 If you rely so heavily on coffee in order to function as a human before 10 AM, you shouldn't need God to tell you to consider cutting back.

 What if God had instead advised Joseph Smith that [refined sugar is addictive](https://en.wikipedia.org/wiki/Diet_and_obesity#Sugar_consumption) and can do some [real harm](https://en.wikipedia.org/wiki/Sugar#Genera) to your body?
 Smith might think "that's bonkers, I don't think we have such a thing in *year of our Lord* 1833.
 Since God sees a bigger picture than I do, I ought to write it down anyway, and maybe folks will benefit from that advice 127 years from now."

 &nbsp;

 Maybe in this parallel universe, I would still be writing critical notes of the church and its claims to divinity being too soft or lenient.
-Hard to say— I am not omniscient, and I am limited to one (1) conscious existence.
+Hard to say.
+I am not omniscient, and I am limited to one (1) conscious existence.

 &nbsp;